FirePanther/MacOS-Hide-Dock-Icon/README.md

 ![Preview: Some hidden Dock icons](http://i.dv.tl/Screenshot_2016-11-21_at_16.20.21.jpg)

+_Edit: Don't try to hide the Reminders.app or any other native app from the Dock anymore (or at least backup it first).
+The App will be hidden but the signature can break some functionality (after the last MacOS Update I can't access my Reminders from AppleScript anymore, I had to recover my Reminders.app)._

 ## License

 *(but if you want you can add my name or repo URL in your script :D)*